spinningideas/client-store/README.md

 # client-db

-A simple database layer for localStorage
+A simple client side database library implemented using localStorage or sessionStorage depending on the desired storage engine.

+# License

+MIT

 ## Installation